surveycto/llm-conversations/README.md

 - Consider data privacy implications when sending conversation data to OpenAI
 - Review OpenAI's data usage policies for your use case
 - Test thoroughly before deploying in production

+## Best Practices

+### System Prompt Design

+- Be specific and explicit about desired behavior
+- Include error handling instructions
+- Define clear conversation flow rules
+- Use examples to illustrate expected responses
+- Test with various input scenarios

+### Performance Optimization

+- Keep system prompts concise but comprehensive
+- Use appropriate OpenAI model for your use case
+- Monitor token usage and costs
+- Implement reasonable conversation length limits

+### User Experience

+- Provide clear instructions to users
+- Use suggested prompts for common actions
+- Set appropriate timeout

 ## More resources